tanchongmin/agentjo/README.md

 - As part of our outreach efforts, we are actively providing consultation services to integrate AgentJo into your production pipelines.
 Contact [John](https://www.linkedin.com/in/john-chong-min-tan-94652288/) or [Brian](https://www.linkedin.com/in/brianlimyisheng/) or [Richard Cottrill](https://www.linkedin.com/in/richardc/) to schedule an appointment!

 ### Creator's Preamble
-Happy to share that the task-based agentic framework I have been working on - AgentJo - is largely complete!
+Happy to share that we are beginning the phase to augment agents and incorporate them in larger systems.

-Noteable features include:
+The existing implementation already includes:
 - Splitting of Tasks into subtasks for bite-sized solutions for each subtask
 - Single Agent with LLM Functions
 - Single Agent with External Functions